TritonDataCenter/node-aperture/README.md

 # Aperture

-Aperture is an access control system with a flexible, human-readable policy language, a parser that translates the language into serializable JSON format, and an evaluator that evaluates policies and a request's context to determine whether to allow or deny.
+Aperture is an access control system with a flexible, human-readable policy language, a parser that translates the language into serializable JSON, and an evaluator that evaluates policies and a request's context to determine whether to allow or deny.

     var aperture = require('aperture');
     var parser = aperture.createParser({